simonecarletti/simonecarletti.github.io/posts/2025-05-17-c41-developing.md

 # 1. Prepare film
 Before anything else, you'll need to load your film.
 In total darkness, load your film roll onto the spiral reel and place it inside the Jobo tank.
 Close the tank securely—once it's sealed, everything else can be done in the light.
+Make sure to use the lid with the gear (so that it can be fitted into the machine).

 ![](/assets/images/blog/2025-05-17-c41-developing/jobo2.jpg)
 ![](/assets/images/blog/2025-05-17-c41-developing/jobo1.jpg)